tjgreene27/participation/participation.md

 and greatly expanded my cheat sheet.
 Finally I also bought two pads of sticky notes since I lost the ones that were handed out.

 ## How Did I Contribute During Lecture?
+Compared notes with Ryan and Jacob and we added to each others.
+I kept up with the slides and downloaded and performed the commands we were going over.

 ## What Was or Is The Most Confusing Thing?
+NA

 # Lecture 6